A.B. 1997, Harvard University

 Professor Suk is a leading scholar of comparative equality law.
 Her research has developed a transnational perspective on the theory and practice of antidiscrimination law.
-Professor Suk's articles compare European and American approaches to a broad range of problems, including the stakes of criminal, civil, and administrative enforcement of antidiscrimination norms, the state’s role in mitigating work-family conflict, the law of Holocaust denial and hate speech, constitutional limits on race-consciousness and affirmative action, and the rise of gender quotas in Europe.
+Professor Suk's articles compare European and American approaches to a broad range of problems, including the stakes of criminal, civil, and administrative enforcement of antidiscrimination norms, the state’s role in mitigating work-family conflict, the law of Holocaust denial and hate speech, and constitutional limits on race-consciousness and affirmative action.
+Her current research examines race and class quotas in Brazil, and gender quotas in Europe.

-She has also commented in the media, including the New York Times on transatlantic legal comparisons.
-Professor Suk is the Chair of the Association of American Law Schools (AALS) Section on Comparative Law, and has previously chaired the AALS Section on Employment Discrimination.
+She has lectured widely in the United States and Europe, and has also commented in the media, including the New York Times on transatlantic legal comparisons.
+Professor Suk recently served as Chair of the Association of American Law Schools (AALS) Section on Comparative Law, and the Section on Employment Discrimination.
+She is a founding executive committee member of the newly formed AALS Section on European Law.
 She was a Jean Monnet fellow at the European University Institute in Florence and a Law and Public Affairs fellow at Princeton University.
-She has taught as a visiting professor at the University of Chicago and UCLA law schools.
+She has taught as a visiting professor at Harvard Law School, the University of Chicago Law School, and UCLA Law School.
 Before entering law teaching, she clerked for Harry T. Edwards on the U.S. Court of Appeals for the D.C.
 Circuit.
 She obtained her A.B. summa cum laude from Harvard in English and French literature, a J.D. from Yale Law School, and a D.Phil. in Politics from Oxford University, where she was a Marshall Scholar.
-In 2012-13, she will be a visiting professor at Harvard Law School.